warsang/frida_fuzz/docs/biodiff_algorithms.md

 - Supports affine gap penalties (different costs for opening vs. extending gaps)

 **Implementation Details:**
-- Requires the external `wfa2` Python package
+- Primarily uses the external `pywfa` Python package
+- Falls back to BioPython's `Align.PairwiseAligner` if `pywfa` is not available
-- Handles binary data by encoding as Latin-1 strings for compatibility with the WFA2 library
+- Handles binary data by encoding as Latin-1 strings for compatibility with the alignment libraries
 - Returns alignment information with indices mapping between the two sequences

 ### Needleman-Wunsch